sullof/require-or-mock/README.md

 const requireOrMock = require('require-or-mock')
 const AWS = require('aws-sdk')
 AWS.config.loadFromPath(requireOrMock('awsConfig.json', true, {
-  "accessKeyId": "",
-  "secretAccessKey": "",
-  "region": "us-east-2"
+  accessKeyId: '',
+  secretAccessKey: '',
+  region: 'us-west-2'
 }))
 ```
 After the first run, you will see that a mock file is created where needed.

-Notice that the optional parameter are interchangeable, to you prefer the order you like more.
-Calling
+Notice that the optional parameter are interchangeable and the following works as weel
 ```
 AWS.config.loadFromPath(requireOrMock('awsConfig.json', {
-  "accessKeyId": "",
-  "secretAccessKey": "",
-  "region": "us-east-2"
+  accessKeyId: '',
+  secretAccessKey: '',
+  region: 'us-west-2'
 }, true))
 ```
-works as well.

-### Using the config file
+### The config file

 You can also set the mock in `require-or-mock-config.js` as
 ```